For Brussels Sprouts, go with Garlic Parmesan Mashed Potatoes, Honey Glazed Carrots, Balsamic Grilled Chicken, Wild Rice Pilaf, and Lemon Garlic Orzo.

 Here are our top 15 picks for the best side dishes to serve with Brussels sprouts:

-These side dishes are selected to enhance the natural flavors of Brussels sprouts, offering a diverse range of textures and tastes from savory and tangy to sweet and creamy.
+These side dishes are selected to improve the natural flavors of Brussels sprouts, offering a diverse range of textures and tastes from savory and tangy to sweet and creamy.

 1 - Garlic Parmesan Mashed Potatoes

 For us, garlic parmesan mashed potatoes are the classic comfort food that never disappoints.
-These creamy delights pair perfectly with Brussels sprouts!
+These creamy delights go well with Brussels sprouts!

 Using a mix of red and gold potatoes gives a cool twist in texture.